-- Cover Sheet - Project Summary (Chapter II.C.2.b) should be consulted to prepare this portion of the proposal) - Project Description (not to exceed 15 pages) that includes: - a.
+- Collaborators & Other Affiliations Information (see Chapter II.C.1.e) (for conference proposals in excess of \$50,000) - Cover Sheet - Project Summary (see Chapter II.C.2.b) - Project Description (not to exceed 15 pages) that includes: - a.
 A statement of the need for such a gathering and a list of topics; - b.
 Separate statements on the intellectual merit and broader impacts of the proposed activity; - c.
 A listing of recent meetings on the same subject, including dates and locations; - d.
-The names of the chairperson and members of organizing committees and their organizational affiliations: - e.
+The names of the chairperson and members of organizing committees and their organizational affiliations; - e.
 Information on the location and probable date(s) of the meeting and the method of announcement or invitation: - f.
-A statement of how the meeting will be organized and conducted, how the results of the meeting will be disseminated and how the meeting will contribute to the enhancement and improvement of scientific, engineering and/or educational activities; and - g.
-Results from Prior NSF Support (up to five pages): If the PI or any co-PI identified on the proposal has received NSF support with a start date in the past five years (including any current funding and no cost extensions), information on the award is required for each PI and co-PI, regardless of whether the support was directly related to the proposal or not.
-See Chapter II.C.2.d(iii) for additional instructions on preparation of this section. - Proposal Budget and Budget Justification: A budget, and budget justification for the conference prepared in accordance with Chapter II.C.2.g.
+A statement of how the meeting will be organized and conducted, how the results of the meeting will be disseminated and how the meeting will contribute to the enhancement and improvement of scientific, engineering and/or educational activities; - g.
+Results from Prior NSF Support (up to five pages).
+If any PI or co-PI identified on the proposal has received prior NSF support including: - an award with an end date in the past five years; or - any current funding, including any no cost extensions, information on the award is required for each PI and co-PI, regardless of whether the support was directly related to the proposal or not.
+See Chapter II.C.2.d.(iii) for additional instructions on preparation of this section.

+- Proposal Budget and Budget Justification: A budget, and budget justification for the conference prepared in accordance with Chapter II.C.2.g.
 The following provides a listing of the types of costs that may be included on a conference budget.
 Such costs may be included only if they are specifically and clearly identified in the proposed scope of work and budget.
 Note that registration fees under NSF-supported conferences are considered program income.
-For additional information on program income generated from conferences, see Chapter VIII.D.4.
+For additional information on program income generated from conferences, see Chapter VIII.D.4. - a.
+Conference Facilities.
+Rental of facilities and necessary equipment. - b.
+Supplies.
+Expendable materials and supplies necessary for the meeting. - c.
+Conference Services.
+Costs of translation services, audio visual, webcast, and computer services for recording, transmitting and transcribing the proceedings. - d.
+Publication Costs.
+Costs of publishing the proceedings.